mfrachet/cypress-audit/README.md

 ## Why cypress-audit?

-We have the chance of being able to use powerful tools to verify the performance and accessibility states of applications that we build:
+We have the chance of being able to use powerful tools to automated and prevent from different kind of regressions:

 - [Cypress](https://cypress.io/) has made business oriented automated verifications easy
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) has provided tools and metrics concerning applications performances